dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. Other cryptos supposedly exist to fix flaws in Bitcoin.
 While doing so, they introduced new flaws.
 1. How can firms foster technological innovation while upholding a rigorous cyber-defense strategy?
 Problems can arise when companies run head first into innovation without considering potential risks.
 1. Wall Street is 'drunk on bitcoin nonsense'
+1. A company’s actions impact a stock and its price.
+Regulation and News exert a lot of influence over the value of cryptocurrencies.